 In the limit of small momenta $p$, when $\varepsilon _{0}(p,\theta )\ll gn$, we expand the spectrum of collective excitations $\varepsilon (p,\theta )$ up to first order with respect to the momentum $p$ and obtain the sound mode of the collective excitations $\varepsilon (p,\theta )=c_{s}(\theta )p$, where $c_{s}(\theta )$ is the angle-dependent sound velocity, given by

 The directional anisotropy of the electron and hole masses in TMTC is reflected in the angle-dependent sound velocity.
 Calculations for $c_{s}(\theta )$ are performed for different TMTC vdWHs using RK potential and presented in Fig. \ref{fig:SoundV}.
-In Fig. \ref{fig:SoundV} the dash-dotted and dashed curves presents $c_{s}(\theta )$ in TiS${_3}$/ZrS${_3}$ and ZrS${_3}$/ZrSe${_3}$ vdWHs, respectively, while the shaded area presents sound velocities in ZrS${_3}$/ZrS${_3}$ and TiS${_3}$/ZrSe${_3}$.
-Though in TiS${_3}$/TiS${_3}$ the sound velocity has a maximum at $\theta = \pi/2$, it weakly depends on the angle due to very close values of $\mu_{x}$ and $\mu_{y}$.
-In contrast, $c_{s}(\theta )$ in ZrSe${_3}$/ZrSe${_3}$ and ZrSe${_3}$/ZrS${_3}$ has the same kind qualitative behavior as in phosphorene \cite{BGK2017} with minimums at $\theta = \pi/2$.
-We also calculated the sound velocity when electron-hole interact via the Coulomb potential.
+In Fig. \ref{fig:SoundV} the dashed-dotted and dashed curves presents $c_{s}(\theta )$ in TiS${_3}$/ZrS${_3}$ and ZrS${_3}$/ZrSe${_3}$ vdWHs, respectively, while the shaded area presents sound velocities in ZrS${_3}$/ZrS${_3}$ and TiS${_3}$/ZrSe${_3}$.
+Although in TiS${_3}$/TiS${_3}$ the sound velocity has a maximum at $\theta = \pi/2$, it weakly depends on the angle due to very close values of $\mu_{x}$ and $\mu_{y}$.
+In contrast, $c_{s}(\theta )$ in ZrSe${_3}$/ZrSe${_3}$ and ZrSe${_3}$/ZrS${_3}$ has the same kind qualitative behavior as in phosphorene \cite{BGK2017} with minima at $\theta = \pi/2$.
+We also calculated the sound velocity when electron and hole interact via the Coulomb potential.
 It should be noted that the sound velocity is greater in the case of Coulomb potential for the interaction between the charge carriers than for the RK potential, because the RK potential implies the screening effects, which make the interaction between the carriers weaker.

 In the case of the sound-like spectrum of collective excitations with the angle-dependent sound velocity $c_{s}(\theta )$ the integrals~(\ref{nxx}) and ~(\ref{nyy}) can be evaluated analytically using \cite{Gradstein} and the results are the following~\cite{BGK2017}